 Regular shaving creams

-A shaving cream is one of the most important components in the art of wet shaving.
+Shaving cream is one of the essential components in the art of wet shaving.
 It can make or break one’s first experience with shaving.

-This is because the right shaving cream protects the skin by allowing the razor to smoothly glide over the skin while cutting the hair.
-The cream is what gives you the silky smooth shave feel when you begin shaving.
+The suitable shaving cream protects the skin by allowing the razor to glide over the skin while cutting the hair smoothly.
+The cream is what gives you the silky-smooth shave feel when you begin shaving.

 But not all shaving creams are made equal.